c2c-project/prytaneum-notifications/NotificationService.md

 ## Endpoints

-## notify-many
+## invite-many

-An `admin`, `moderator`, and `speaker` can uplaod a file which can be parsed into an array of objects containing the relevant information to send out a single notification to all contacts who are not unsubscribed.
+An `admin`, `moderator`, and `speaker` can uplaod a file which can be parsed into an array of objects containing the relevant information to send out a single invitation to all contacts who are not unsubscribed.

 ```mermaid
 sequenceDiagram